Disclosures

 Alaska

 How to find a lawyer in Alaska.
 The Alaska Bar Association Lawyer Referral Service is the Alaska bar's lawyer-referral service.
-You can reach it at 1-800-770-9999 / 907-272-0352 or online at https://alaskabar.org/for-lawyers/lawyer-referral-service/.
+You can reach it at 1-800-770-9999 or online at alaskabar.org.
 The referral service is operated by the bar, not by Expeal; we do not control which attorney you are matched with and are not responsible for the outcome of any representation that follows.

 Arizona

 How to find a lawyer in Arizona.
 Arizona routes the public to the Arizona State Bar Member Directory — a searchable attorney directory rather than a matched-intake referral service.
-You can browse it at https://www.azbar.org/for-legal-professionals/practice-tools-management/member-directory/; the phone number 602-252-4804 reaches the state bar's general line, not a referral intake.
+You can browse it at azbar.org; the phone number 602-252-4804 reaches the state bar's general line, not a referral intake.
 You choose your own counsel; Expeal does not make a referral and is not responsible for the outcome of any representation you arrange.
+A searchable listing of licensed attorneys rather than a referral service: nobody screens or matches you, and you choose whom to contact.
+The phone is the bar's main line.

 Arkansas